jfmercer/simple-webpack-app/README.md

 Note that, after running webpack, there is no HTML in our build!
 This is not a mistake: webpack simply does not know about the HTML yet or how to load it.

+#### Step Four: Load HTML

+By default, webpack bundles javascript.
+To get it to load other filetypes, loaders and plugins must be used.
+In this commit, `html-loader` tells webpack how to load HTML files, and `html-webpack-plugin` injects scripts and links into `index.html` so that they do not have to be loaded manually.
+Note that there are no `<script>` tags in the HTML source file, but they are injected after the build.